Q&A with Four Skin Cancer Experts

 Ms. Thaggard: Absolutely!
 The sun’s UVA rays are present all year round and can penetrate through things like clouds and windows.
 It’s important that we continue to get the word out about the importance of wearing SPF daily—not just when you’re at the beach.
 SPF is the very best thing that you can do to maintain skin health Every.
 Single.
 Day.TM

 Do all skin tones need sunscreen or only those with fair complexions?

 Dr. Halpern: We are unfortunately not all created equal when it comes to sun damage.
 Dermatologists think of everyone as having a “skin type” — ranging from someone who doesn’t tan and only burns, to a person with very dark skin who almost never burns, and everything in between.
-Anyone with the ability to burn even mildly, including all Caucasian skin tones, should use sunscreen.
+Everyone, however, has an ability to burn even mildly, which is why everyone should wear sunscreen.

 Dr. Gross: I’ve treated over 100,000 patients over the course of my career, and have found lots of cases of skin cancer in people who are not fair skinned.
 As Dr. Halpern already said, a person’s risk increases if melanoma runs in their family, or if he or she has irregular moles.
 Many of these same people tan readily in the sun, are not fair skinned, and they don’t burn easily.
 Sunscreen for them is crucial because sun exposure is another risk factor that can put them over the top.
 Even darker skinned individuals do burn occasionally, and a single sunburn can increase the risk of skin cancer later in life.